mgh35/lab-zen_of_django/daybook.md

 Looks like because they are on the same endpoint they create the same route and just implement the different HTTP methods.

 Another config pitfall.
 My model happily included `permission_class = [...]`.
 Of course, typo (should be `permission_classes`) so it just silently did nothing.
 Terrifying if security relies on not making typos (which aren't caught by any tooling).

+Comments highlight another pitfall in the template approach.
+We now have to serialize the comments with the posts.
+We could build out logic to control that, of course.
+And similarly to control the ordering or filtering.
+But we quickly just get a mess of an API.
+With even the simplest addition, it seems that this template approach is already proving unsatisfactory.